codedownio/sandwich/sandwich-site/blog/2021-07-19-introducing-sandwich.md

 * **Integrations** with certain things I use heavily, namely Selenium.
 I had built up a fair amount of machinery for running Selenium tests, and it made sense to integrate it with the test suite.

-Undoubtedly I could have gotten a lot of this by continuing to work with Hspec and Tasty, which are both great tools.
+Undoubtedly I could have gotten a lot of this by continuing to work with Hspec or Tasty, which are both great tools.
 Was it worth it?
 Personally I've been using it happily for a while now, but you be the judge :)

 ---